stanulilic/stanleyulili.com-old/_posts/2020-05-11-Introduction-to-synchronous-and-asynchronous-programming-with-callbacks-in-javascript.md

   callback(650);
 }

-// call getIncome function with a callback as argument getIncome(function(income) { console.log(income);
+// call getIncome function with a callback as an argument getIncome(function(income) { console.log(income);
 });